|(rasburicase) for injection, for intravenous use||Rx only|

 The following adverse reactions have been identified from clinical trials and/or postmarketing surveillance.
 Because they are reported from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Central nervous system disorders: convulsion, muscle contractions involuntary

-Immune system disorders: Cases of anaphylaxis with potential fatal outcome have been reported.
+Immune system disorders: cases of anaphylaxis with fatal outcome have been reported.

 7 DRUG INTERACTIONS

 At room temperature, Elitek causes enzymatic degradation of the uric acid in blood/plasma/serum samples potentially resulting in spuriously low plasma uric acid assay readings.
 The following special sample handling procedure must be followed to avoid ex vivo uric acid degradation.

 Uric acid must be analyzed in plasma.
 Blood must be collected into prechilled tubes containing heparin anticoagulant.
 Immediately immerse plasma samples for uric acid measurement in an ice water bath.
 Plasma samples must be prepared by centrifugation in a precooled centrifuge (4°C).
 Finally, the plasma must be maintained in an ice water bath and analyzed for uric acid within four hours of collection [see Boxed Warning].

 Rasburicase does not metabolize allopurinol, cytarabine, methylprednisolone, methotrexate, 6-mercaptopurine, thioguanine, etoposide, daunorubicin, cyclophosphamide or vincristine in vitro.
 No metabolic-based drug interactions are therefore anticipated with these agents in patients.